Carol Goodden

 Carol Goodden (also known as Caroline Goodden Ames) is a New York based artist and dancer known for her photography and participation in Trisha Brown's dance company.
 She was also the co-founder of the artist-run restaurant, FOOD where she was the main investor.

 Biography

 Goodden was born in London, UK during World War II and was a world traveler.
 In the 1970s, she was in New York where she worked as a documentary photographer and dancer.
-In 2007, she had moved to New Mexico.
+In 1995, she moved to New Mexico.

 Work

 Much of Goodden's photography documented the ephemeral art work of the 1970s New York art scene.
-She became an artistic collaborator with her boyfriend and fellow artist, sculptor Gorden Matta-Clark.
+She became an artistic collaborator with her boyfriend and fellow artist, sculptor Gordon Matta-Clark.
 Goodden documented his art, such as tagging hair clumps and tying them to a wire cage which she later photographed. for Hair (1972) She also documented Matta-Clark's Jacks in 1971.
 Because of the ephemeral nature of Matta-Clark's art, documentation was important for understanding what the art looked like.